cifkao/context-probing/README.md

 ![](https://raw.githubusercontent.com/cifkao/context-probing/assets/imp_score_imshow.png)

 ### Null context
 A neural language model normally cannot output unigram probabilities (i.e. with context length 0) as it is always conditioned on some input.
-Consequently, we cannot easily compute the importance score for the token immediately preceding the target token (i.e. context length 1) – that is, unless we _know_ the unigram probabilities (e.g. if we have access to the language model's training data).
-If we do, we can pass them to `run_probing()` via the `unigram_logprobs` parameter.
+Consequently, we cannot easily compute the importance score for the token immediately preceding the target token (i.e. context length 1).
+However, if we _know_ the unigram probabilities (e.g. if we have access to the language model's training data), we can pass them to `run_probing()` via the `unigram_logprobs` parameter in order to enable it to compute the metrics for a null context.

 If the unigram probabilities are not known, we can estimate them using the `estimate_unigram_logprobs()` function, e.g.:
 ```python